Jenn Barlow – Youth Minister (LifeTeen)

 It is an opportunity for high school youth to respond to their baptismal call to be a priest (servant), prophet (faith witness) and king (leader) among their peers in youth related events and activities at Holy Family and in the community.

 Peer ministers serve as leaders for youth group, music, retreats, service pieces, and more!
 Teens in Peer Ministry choose his or her commitment level and specific responsibilities.
-The Fall retreat and some training dates are required for those interested.

 A peer minister is NOT a counselor or someone who should solve other teen’s problems or issues.
 A peer minister is NOT above the other teens in the youth ministry program.
 A peer minister is NOT a teacher with all the answers, but rather someone who serves, witnesses, and leads by example.